Probate Q&A Series How can I locate a loved one’s will and initiate probate in North Carolina?

 • A certified copy of the death certificate.

 After filing, the clerk reviews your paperwork.
-If everything meets legal requirements, the clerk issues Letters of Authority, appointing you (or another named individual) as the personal representative.
+If everything meets legal requirements, the clerk issues Letters Testamentary or Letters of Administration, appointing the personal representative.

 Formal Probate